aws-samples/streaming-analytics-workshop/content/local-flink-development/execute-code.md

 weight: 20
 ---

+Now that everything is set up correctly, you can execute the basic Flink program that has been cloned from the Github repository.
+It will simply read the events that have been sent to the Kinesis stream and print them on standard out.

 1. Click on **Project** in the upper left of the IntelliJ window

 1. Navigate to and double click on the `ProcessTaxiStreamLocal` class by gruadually expanding the tree structure of the project: *amazon-kinesis-analytics-taxi-consumer* -> *src* -> *main* -> *java* -> *com.amazonaws.samples.kaja.taxi.consumer*